|

 have no way of knowing how long he had been taking the poison,

-nor in what dose, said Findecáno.
+nor in what amount, said Findecáno.

-Thank you.
 Eowyn turned to Golradir.
-You must
+You must assume command of the

-assume command of the elven army, Captain.
-And,she
+elven army, Captain.
+And,she addressed Fingolfinand

-addressed Fingolfinand I would be most grateful, my
+I would be most grateful, my Lord, for your assistance

-Lord, for your assistance in certain matters.
+in certain matters.

 We are both at your service, my Lady, replied the